Borys35/Borys35/README.md

 - 👋 Hi, I’m @Borys35
-- 👀 I’m interested in programming
+- 👀 I’m interested in front-end development, designing and multiplayer games
-- 🌱 I’m currently learning CMS and how to integrate it with frontend
+- 🌱 I’m currently learning Strapi CMS and integrating it with GraphQL
-- 💞️ I’m looking to collaborate on React/Next.js projects
+- 💞️ I’m looking to collaborate mainly on React/Next.js projects.
+I am also able to make design mockups like these on my behance profile: https://www.behance.net/boryskaczmarek
 - 📫 How to reach me?
 Via e-mail: boryskac10@gmail.com

 <!---